Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 April 2026 20.24.39 UTC
+- WIB: Jumat, 3 April 2026 21.56.24 UTC
-- WITA: Jumat, 3 April 2026 21.24.39 UTC
+- WITA: Jumat, 3 April 2026 22.56.24 UTC
-- WIT: Jumat, 3 April 2026 22.24.39 UTC
+- WIT: Jumat, 3 April 2026 23.56.24 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: attitude
+Kategori: success